edumserrano/playwright-adventures/docs/tips.md

 > So, every time the files grow, the Git repository grows.
 This causes slowdowns when Git users need to retrieve and clone a repository.

 See [here](https://www.atlassian.com/git/tutorials/git-lfs) to learn more about Git LFS.

+## The `webServer.reuseExistingServer` configuration option

+> [!NOTE]
+>
+> This only applies when running tests locally and if you are making use of the `webServer` configuration block as part of your Playwright tests configuration.
+>

+As per the [Playwright docs](https://playwright.dev/docs/test-webserver), the `webServer.reuseExistingServer` configuration option is described as:

+> If true, it will re-use an existing server on the url when available.
+If no server is running on that url, it will run the command to start a new server.
+If false, it will throw if an existing process is listening on the url.
+To see the stdout, you can set the DEBUG=pw:webserver environment variable.

+By default, the `webServer.reuseExistingServer` option is set to `true`, unless you are running in a CI environment.
+This means that you can take advantage of this option to reduce the time it takes to run Playwright tests.

+What you can do is:

+1) Start your app running.
+2) Make sure that `webServer.url` is set to the URL the app is running on.
+3) Now, everytime you run the `playwright test` command it won't have to build and start the app.
+It will run the tests against the app you started on step 1.

 ## Which reporters should I use?